FrostyX/frostyx.github.io/_drafts/google-mbsync.md

 </div>

 After closing this page, you won't be able to display it again, so please write down the generated password.
-We will put it to the keyring in a minute.
+We will put it to the keychain in a minute.

 ## Isn't 2FA like a 2FA